igfox/multi-output-glucose-forecasting/README.md

 # multi-output-glucose-forecasting
-The code used for the paper Deep Multi-Output Forecasting: Learning to Accurately Predict Blood Glucose Trajectories published in KDD 2018
+The code used for the paper Deep Multi-Output Forecasting: Learning to Accurately Predict Blood Glucose Trajectories published in KDD 2018.
+The full paper is available on arxiv: https://arxiv.org/pdf/1806.05357.pdf

-This repository is currently a placeholder to allow linking in the camera-ready paper draft.
-It will be updated to include the code before August 19th (the first day of the KDD conference).